BirgitSchneider/gerda-mage-sim/UTILS/README.md

     * `create-surf-macros.jl`: Julia script to produce, for each detector, macro files for the surface sampling (under `gedet/surf/ver/`).
 It uses JSON.jl
     * `separate-contacts.jl`: Julia script to separate p+ and n+ contacts simulated surface vertices into different ROOT files (under `gedet/nplus/ver/` and `gedet/pplus/ver/`).
 It uses Cxx.jl, ROOT.jl and JSON.jl (so use `rjulia` inside the `gerda-mage-sim-utils` container!)
     * `surf-calc.jl`: Julia script that calculates the area for p+ and n+ contacts for each detector
 *  `post/`: utilities for raw files post-processing.
-See the Wiki page for details on the simulations post-processing flow
+Learn on how we manage the post-processing flow at MPIK in [the Wiki page](https://github.com/mppmu/gerda-snippets/wiki/PDFs-for-GERDA's-PhaseII-background-modelling)
     * `livetime-calc-ph2.cxx`: C++ program to extract each run's livetime and RunConfig.
 Results are stored in a JSON file that will be used by `t4z-gen.cxx` (see examples below)
     * `t4z-gen.cxx`: C++ program to generate a `t4z-`file for each run starting from a collection of `raw-`files (see examples below)
     * `pdf-gen.cxx`: C++ program to generate a `pdf-`file from a collection of `t4z-`files (see examples below)